azizulmaqsud/s3-file-uploader/README.md

-# Node Express AWS S3 File Upload
+# AWS S3 File Upload
 A simple file uploader using multer and aws-sdk

 ## Routes